emqx/emqx-docs/en_US/dashboard/rules.md

 - Data Bridge ($bridge/\<type>:\<name>)

 The corresponding data source needs to be consistent with the SQL statement in the editor.
-When you need to use some message events or data bridges to get data, you need to fill in the corresponding event topic (the content in the brackets) into the SQL statement after the `FROM` keyword.
+When you need to use some message events or data bridges to get data, you need to fill in the corresponding event topic (the content in the brackets) into the SQL statement after the `FROM` keyword, and rules support the use of multiple events.
 For more details about data source and event explanations, please refer to [SQL Data Source and Fields](../data-integration/rule-sql-events-and-fields.md).

 ![image](./assets/rule-test.png)